Tesla Model 3 teaser image with Model S and Model X, March 2016Enlarge Photo

 Looking back at the last two quarters, Tesla's global deliveries were 24,821 from July through September, and 22,252 in October through December.

-In the most recent shareholder letter, the company only offered guidance for first-half deliveries from January through June of 47,000 to 50,000 cars—or 25,000 cars each quarter, split evenly.
+In the shareholder letter, the company offered guidance only for first-half deliveries from January through June, estimating it at 47,000 to 50,000 cars—or 25,000 cars each quarter, split evenly.

 Tesla Motors, Palo Alto, CaliforniaEnlarge Photo

-That gives the following delivery pace for July 2016 through June 2017:
+That means the four quarters of the delivery pace for July 2016 through June 2017 are now known:

 CHECK OUT: Tesla Transparency On Orders, Sales, Production Fades: Do Owners, Investors Care?
 (Jan 2015)

-A plateau in sales for the Model S would be far from unusual; the Model S is now in its sixth model year, a time in a model's life when virtually every vehicle's sales fall off.
+A plateau in sales for the Model S would be far from unusual; the large electric sedan is now in its sixth model year, a time in a model's life when virtually every vehicle's sales fall off.